top of page

 Underwater ROV Aquatic Operations & Photography

-We also specialize in underwater drone services for;
+We also specialize in underwater drone services for:

 • Pier & Bulkhead Inspections

-• Lost Item Identification & Retrieval
+• Lost Item Identification & Discovery

 • Aerial Photography & Video

-• Underwater Photography & Video
+• Underwater Photography & Video & Discovery

 • Search & Rescue